Korisss/skymp-master-api-go/README.md

 docker run --name=postgres-db -e POSTGRES_PASSWORD='YOU_DB_PASSWORD' -d -p 5432:5432 --rm postgres
 ```

-You need to use Migrate to load schema into DB
+You need to use Migrate or other tool to load schema into DB

 ```bash
 migrate -path ./schema -database 'postgres://postgres:YOU_DB_PASSWORD@localhost/postgres?sslmode=disable' up